ReScience/ReScience-submission/article/Name-YEAR.md

 to replicate original results.
 If it was not possible but you found the reason why (error in the original results), you should exlain it.

+To sum up, we determine with the observation that, the distribution of correlation coefficient when stochasity present, is even lower than when there is no stochasticity, which show a weak density dependent relationship as we mentioned in the discussion.
+Besides this, We were able to replicate the results central to the article, and we draw the same conclusion as @Hassell85 said, with the present of stochasticity and time delay, the natural enemy as density dependent factor is considered to be undetectable from the analyse of existing life table.

 ![(a) and (b) Deterministic simulations of the host and specialist parasite population dynamics (Eq.1, Eq.2, Eq.3) using two different level of clumping in the parasitoid attacks: (a) m = 0.2; (b) m = 0.8.
 The other parameters used are the same in both (a) and (b): F = 4, D = 0.5, c = 1, a = 0.5 and T*h* = 0. (c) and (d) The relationship between the mortality caused each generation by parasitism (k-values) and the log10 host density for the fifty first generations, linked to (a) and (b) respectively.](figures/figure3.pdf){#fig:figure3}